python/devguide/setup.rst

 use and testing.
 (If you change C code, you will need to recompile the affected files as described below.)

+Patches for the documentation can be made from the same repository; see :ref:`documenting`.

 .. _compiling: